Leon Draisaitl: Early life

 Draisaitl was born on 27 October 1995 in Cologne, Germany, to Peter and Sandra Draisaitl.
-When he was a child, Draisaitl's father played ice hockey for the Kölner Haie of the Deutsche Eishockey Liga and appeared in three Winter Olympics with the German national team.
-Draisaitl played a number of sports as a child, including soccer, but he was most interested in ice hockey.
+When he was a child, Draisaitl's father played ice hockey for the Kölner Haie of the Deutsche Eishockey Liga and appeared in three Winter Olympics with the Germany national team.
+Draisaitl played many sports as a child, including association football, but was most interested in ice hockey.
 As an adolescent, Draisaitl played with the Kölner Haie under-16 team and the Adler Mannheim under-18 team while skating on the side with the Ravensburg Towerstars, a team his father coached.
 During the 2011–12 German Development League (Deutsche Nachwuchsliga) season, Draisaitl recorded 21 goals and 56 points in 35 games for Jungadler Mannheim and was named the league's Player of the Year.